 2 KEEP YOUR DISTANCE

 It is important that you always keep as much distance as possible from all other circling gliders.
-Especially vertically: the higher pilot cannot see you if you are flying directly below or behind them.
-And if the lower glider would climb faster than the higher glider, a very dangerous situation could arise.
-Always take position in a thermal in such a way that all gliders have sufficient space to circle and correct, and that everyone can see everyone.
-If you want to leave the thermal core you clearly level your wings and fly away in a straight line.
+Especially vertically: a higher pilot cannot see you if you are flying directly below or behind them.
+And if the lower glider climbs faster than the higher glider a very dangerous situation could arise.
+Always take a position in a thermal in such a way that all gliders have sufficient space to circle and correct and so that everyone can see everyone else.
+If you want to leave the thermal core clearly level your wings and fly away in a straight line, having first checked that it is clear to do so.
 By doing this you show the others that you are leaving.
 Remember that if you feel uncomfortable or it gets too crowded, it might be better to find a new thermal.

 3 DO NOT OVERTAKE ON THE INSIDE OF THE CIRCLE

 Efficient thermalling is not easy in the beginning.
 To achieve the highest climb rate, you will need to adapt your circle continuously.
 When you are alone, you can do this more easily than when more gliders arrive.
-In that case, you will have to adjust your bank angle and rate of turn to the other pilots.
-Don’t overtake someone within the circle, even if you suspect that you’ll find a better climb over there.
+In that case, you will have to adjust your bank angle and rate of turn having regard for the other pilots.
+Don’t overtake someone inside the circle, even if you suspect that you’ll find a better climb there.
 Very experienced glider pilots have no problem flying with several planes in the same thermal.
-But as long as you don’t have this experience or when you notice other pilots keep insufficient distance, it is better to leave and find another thermal.
+But if you don’t have this experience or when you notice other pilots not keeping sufficient distance it is better to leave and find another thermal.